 The Middle

-Years Program (MYP) is a course of study designed to meet the
+Years Programme (MYP) is a course of study designed to meet the

 educational requirements of students aged between 11 and 16

 years (Grades 6-10).
-The Program model of the MYP places the
+The Programme model of the MYP places the

 learner at its centre.
 This underscores the IB’s belief in